 Talk about timing... certainly a message I needed to hear.
 That's when I decided to give myself the gift of working for 20 minutes a day.
 That's all.
 Twenty minutes just for my writing.

+3. Make the time enjoyable.
 I started imagining how I could make these few minutes a special time in the day.
-Kinda like when, years ago, I started a gratitude journal, and throughout the day I'd eagerly look forward to what I would include at day's end, like a goodnight prayer, in my burgeoning notebook.
+Kinda like when, years ago, I started a gratitude journal, and throughout the day I eagerly looked forward to what I would include at day's end in my pretty notebook.

 I was getting excited!
-This writing event wouldn't have to be the school textbook grim, painful I've-got-to-get-this-done kind of work, but it was already taking on the flavor of an eagerly anticipated celebration.
+This writing event wouldn't have to be textbook grim, the I've-got-to-get-this-done kind of work, but it could take on the flavor of an eagerly anticipated celebration.
 Talk about feeling nurtured.
 Invigorated.
 Audacious even!

-So we're on our way... and we'll let you know how it unfolds....and Matty, here's a kiss in the breeze for being that loving friend (who by the way lives over at Lazy Bee Farm).
+So we're on our way.
+We'll let you know how it unfolds.
+And, Matty, here's a kiss in the breeze for being that loving friend (who by the way lives over at Lazy Bee Farm.